thingplus/thingplus.github.io/README.md

-jetstrap-docs
+thingplus-docs
 =============

-Jetstrap Documentation and Tutorials
+Thingplus Documentation and Tutorials